The library is a center for all members of the community to meet and

 How do I access my library account?

-You can access your My Minerva library account from any computer.
+You can access your My Minerva library account from any computer using your library borrower number on your library card.
 You can see when your items are due, renew them and request more.

 How long can I keep library materials?

 Books, audiobooks, videos and magazines circulate for a period of three weeks.
-Some specialty items, like our telescope, may circulate for one week.
+Some specialty items may circulate for one week or less.
 Most library materials may be renewed if no one is waiting for it.